2025–2026 Iran–United States negotiations: Signatories

-Negotiation rounds and related developments
+2025 negotiations and developments

-First round
+1st round

 The first round was held on April 12, 2025, in Muscat, Oman.
-The talks were led by U.S. Special Envoy Steve Witkoff and Iranian Foreign Minister Abbas Araghchi; each delegation was in separate rooms, with messages relayed through Omani mediators.
+The talks were led by US special envoy Steve Witkoff and Iranian foreign Minister Abbas Araghchi; each delegation was in separate rooms, with messages relayed through Omani mediators.
 The discussions were described as constructive.
 Afterwards, the leaders of both negotiating teams spoke briefly in person.
 An Iranian news outlet reported that during the talks in Oman, Iran proposed a three-step plan to reach a deal with the United States: